 Date Squares – these easy to make date squares are delicious, gooey and super tasty.
 An old fashioned recipe that will give you the best date squares you’ll ever have.

 When I was 14 years old, I used to work in a small bakery on the weekends for extra cash as a cashier.
-The owner of the bakery used to make these awesome date squares and I would always have one when they were fresh, so I love date squares.
+The owner of the bakery used to make these awesome date squares and I would always have one when they were fresh.
 I learned to make them then, but I have to say I don’t make them very often.
-It’s been years since I made date squares.
-I made them this time because my husband said he’d never tried date squares before, so I had to make them because I had a bag of dates and I wanted to use them.
-They are so simple to make, it’s not even funny.
+It’s been years since I made date squares, not sure why because they are a favorite of mine.
+The beauty of date squares is that they truly are easy to make.

-Spread 2/3 of the mixture in the bottom of the baking dish.
+Start by spreading 2/3 of the crumble mixture in the bottom of the baking dish.

 Next spread the entire date mix over and even it out with a spatula.

 Next add the remaining crumb mixture on top and pat it easily with your hands or using the back of a spoon or a spatula.

 Bake this for about 35 to 45 minutes, depending on your oven until it’s golden brown.

 Now let the dates squares cool completely, then place the pan in the fridge for a couple hours.
 Finally you can cut the dates into small squares and enjoy with a great cup of coffee.